 About us: We power the Viso Suite, the world’s only end-to-end computer vision platform, to build, deploy and scale real-world applications.
 Leading organizations use our no-code software infrastructure to deliver and scale their AI vision applications.
 Book a personal demo today.

 Computer vision is also used in aviation for tasks such as aircraft inspection and maintenance.
 By using images of the aircraft, technicians use machine learning to detect problems and recognize damage patterns that may not be visible to the naked eye.
 AI vision inspection helps to improve safety and avoid potential accidents or downtime.

 In addition, computer vision can be used for the automatic examination of aircraft components to reduce the amount of time and labor required for manual inspection.
 It further helps to increase the objectivity and consistency of the assessment.

-Examples for AI vision inspection include:
+Examples of AI vision inspection applications include:

 - Inspecting the body of the airplane for damages or problems

 - Checking the engine for fluid leaks or other damage

 - Looking for cracks or other damage on the wings or fuselage

 - Inspecting the landing gear for wear or damage